 Pricing, like everything else, has changed over the years.
 We’ve developed better techniques based on sales performance, consumer behavior, and competitors in the market.
 I have no idea if that grocery store owner is still calculating his prices by hand, but I have seen numerous other business owners calculating their prices the same way.

-Excel systems were a highly effective tools whose time has passed.
-Every strategic change requires complicated formula changes, and it’s not easy to create pricing strategies across multiple lines of business.
+Excel systems were highly effective tools whose time has passed.
+Every strategic change requires complicated formula changes, and it’s not easy to create pricing strategies across multiple lines of business

-In the race to keep up with online competitors and Amazon sellers demands that business change price multiple times a day.
+In the race to keep up with online competitors and Amazon sellers demands that businesses change prices multiple times a day.
 If your pricing managers can’t keep up with all the changes, it’s time you found a new pricing methodology.

 If you’re looking to grow beyond borders, reach new customers and engage with new markets you need a pricing platform that can handle multiple currencies.
 Otherwise, you risk alienating customers and pushing them to look elsewhere for their purchases.